-*Early Childhood Endorsement Application & Exam is in pilot stages and not available for community wide use.
+*Early Childhood Endorsement Exam is in pilot stages and not available for community wide use.

 Infant Mental Health Specialist, Early Childhood Mental Health Specialist, Infant Mental Health Mentor, and Early Childhood Mental Health Mentor Endorsement® applicants must pass an exam prior to earning Endorsement®.
 The exam has two parts; both are based on the Competency Guidelines®.
 The Competency Guidelines® document, also referred to as the Getting Started Guide, is an important reference in preparing for the exam.

-- This guide is intended to be used by all examinees, including Mental Health Specialist and Mental Health Mentors (Clinical, Policy & Research/Faculty) applicants.
+- This booklet is intended to be used by all examinees, including Mental Health Specialist and Mental Health Mentors (Clinical, Policy & Research/Faculty) applicants.